kianakaslana648/nlp-final-project/README.md

 Report Website: https://kianakaslana648.github.io/nlp-final-project/#

 ## Project Goals
 For our project, we place our interests and efforts on the open-domain chatbots.
 We expect to build an open-domain chatbot with dramatic responses, which has the ability of 'chatting' with the user in an interesting and interactive way.
 Our business goal is to give the user a surprise, a sense of happiness, and a relief temporarily from the heavy everyday work and studies.

-We finetune the pre-trained **microsoft dialoGPT** dialogue systems on the movie dialogue corpus.
-And finally deploy the chatbots using the API provided by **google voice**.
+Our basic idea is finetune the pre-trained **microsoft dialoGPT** dialogue systems on the movie dialogue corpus and deploy the chatbots using the API provided by **google voice**.

 ## Datasets
 ### Movie Dialogue Corpus: